Dropped Head Syndrome – Isolated neck extensor myopathy

 In a case where traditional chiropractic care wouldn’t work for this would be where the chiropractor does a great job of addressing the bone alignment, activates the weak muscles, and you really start to see some changes in the patient’s posture, but then the patient hits a plateau, they can no longer get any better.
 Chiropractic has taken them as far as it can go.
 The problem now is one of cervical spine ligament instability and other interventions will be needed to address that.
 At Caring Medical, that intervention is Prolotherapy injections which are explained below.

-Worsening case history and an answer in the curve of the cervical spine.
+Worsening case history of dropped head syndrome and an answer in the curve of the cervical spine.